blinkops/blink-go-cli/README.md

 ## Installation

-Stripe CLI is available for macOS, Windows, and Linux for distros like Ubuntu, Debian, RedHat and CentOS.
+Blink CLI is available for macOS, Windows, and Linux for distros like Ubuntu, Debian, RedHat and CentOS.

 ### macOS